 - Quiet places in Hollywood Studios

 While visiting Walt Disney World with a child with sensory needs or autism may seem overwhelming, we find it to be our favorite travel destination!
 Epcot is a huge park, full of entertainment and giant buildings.
-If you know where to look, you can score a little quiet space of your own.
-We will walk you through the places we have found over the years.
+If you know where to look, you can score a little quiet space of your own. will walk you through the places we have found over the years

 12. International Gateway